CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/configuration.md

 the static model catalogue remain runtime policy and are not exposed by the Settings API.
 Theme selection remains a frontend-local preference.

 `UI_API_BASE_URL` should remain `/api` for the proxied local flow.
 The Windows PowerShell launcher always opens a dedicated terminal for backend logs.
 Source mode accepts `XREPORT_RESOURCES_DIR` as an absolute path or a path relative to the repository root.
+Environment initialization preserves an explicit process-level value over a value in `settings/.env`, so spawned job workers inherit the same resource root resolved by the parent.
 Packaged mode ignores that source-relative override: immutable files stay in the verified extracted runtime, while the SQLite database and all mutable state are under `%LOCALAPPDATA%\\XREPORT\\data`.

 ## Database Mode Switch